greglook/vault/doc/schemas/byte-sequences.md

 bytes to skip at the start of the referenced data.
 The `:size` key specifies the number of bytes to take following the offset.
 If the part size is smaller than the size of the source data, extra bytes are omitted.
-The part size (plus offset) SHOULD NOT be larger than the source, but if so the part is padded with trailing zero bytes.
+The part size (plus offset) should not be larger than the source, but if so the part is padded with trailing zero bytes.

 The size of a byte sequence can be trivially calculated by summing the sizes